Succulent Haworthia Cooperi Info: How To Grow And Care For Cushion Aloe Plants

 Grooming and Maintenance

-Haworthia Cooperi is not a tricky houseplant to take care of with similar requirements of an Aloe.
+Haworthia Cooperi is not a tricky houseplant to take care of with similar requirements as an Aloe.

 Similar to all succulent plants, the main thing to watch out for is overwatering.

-Make sure this plant never sits in too much water for prolong duration as this can cause damage to the roots.
+Make sure this plant never sits in too much water for a prolonged duration, as this can cause damage to the roots.

 If the container doesn’t have a sufficient drainage system, including a gravel layer at the bottom of the container.